jstokesdubose/custcontroltraining/Src/01 Standalone/MD/dataJS.md

 # Data JS File

-*DataTable* needs data.
-There are no sources for data other than a static one, and the *data.js* file accomplishes this requirement.
+`DataTable` needs data.
+At this point, there are no sources for data other than a static one, and the *data.js* file holds those data.

 Dynamic data from BC will replace this (with some additional logic and functionality), but for now, the data.js file will provide all the utility needed for a demonstration and validation that the tools work together.

 The whole file simply defines one variable: **customers**.

 Customers, though, is a JSON array of arrays.
-Each customer is an array. **customers** has two array members: customer 10000 and 20000.
+Each customer is an array. **customers** has two array members: arrays starting with strings "10000" and "20000."

 ```javascript
 var customers = [